 By the time children leave the cylch, parents feel that they are well prepared for the next stage in their education, especially in Welsh.
-The link with the local Welsh primary school, where the setting is located, is extremely good.
+The links with the local Welsh schools are good.

 The support provided by the local authority staff and the Mudiad Ysgolion Meithrin benefits the setting.
 Their advice and suggestions have helped in developing the cylch and has contributed to the current high standards of provision.